Bryan Marchment

-Bryan William Marchment (May 1, 1969 – July 6, 2022) was a Canadian ice hockey defenceman.
-He played in the National Hockey League for the Winnipeg Jets, Chicago Blackhawks, Hartford Whalers, Edmonton Oilers, Tampa Bay Lightning, San Jose Sharks, Colorado Avalanche, Toronto Maple Leafs, and Calgary Flames between 1989 and 2006.
+Bryan William Marchment (May 1, 1969 – July 6, 2022) was a Canadian professional ice hockey player who played as a defenceman in the National Hockey League for the Winnipeg Jets, Chicago Blackhawks, Hartford Whalers, Edmonton Oilers, Tampa Bay Lightning, San Jose Sharks, Colorado Avalanche, Toronto Maple Leafs, and Calgary Flames between 1989 and 2006.
 He worked as a scout for the Sharks at the NHL level and as a part-time coach in the Sharks organization following his playing career.

 Early life

 Marchment was born in Scarborough, Ontario, on May 1, 1969.
 He played in the 1982 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Mississauga.
 He began his junior career by playing four seasons with the Belleville Bulls of the Ontario Hockey League (OHL) from 1985 to 1989.
 Marchment was a high-scoring defenceman, more noted for assists, including 51 assists in 56 games during the 1987–88 season.
 He was selected in the first round (16th overall) by the Winnipeg Jets in the 1987 NHL Entry Draft.